-7) Neither ignore opinions given in secondary literarture nor regard them as binding
+7) Neither ignore opinions given in secondary literarture nor regard them as binding but should be compared with one's own results and interpretations.

-Working with texts in a scientific way includes informing oneself about the most important research results and the respective topic.
-It is almost always sufficient to consult the secondary literature published in the last 15 years.
-However, their results should not simply be adopted, but should be compared with one's own results and interpretations.
 In order to avoid being influenced too strongly by opinions expressed in secondary literature, it is advisable to work through it only after a close reading of the text you want to analyze and after your research question(s) has/have been developed.
 The influence of secondary literature on one's own analysis (this applies to literal and analogous adoptions) must be clearly documented.